NethermindEth/horus-checker/README.md

 ```
 A tool to compile checked StarkNet contracts.

-Emits a compiled Cairo program in the form of JSON, printed to `stdout` by default.
+Emits a compiled StarkNet contract in the form of JSON, printed to `stdout` by default.

 #### Example

 ```console
 horus-compile a.cairo > b.json
 ```
-Compiles the annotated Cairo program `a.cairo`, and dumps the output into `b.json`.
+Compiles the annotated StarkNet contract `a.cairo`, and dumps the output into `b.json`.

 #### Positional arguments

 `file`

-One or more Cairo programs to compile.
+One or more StarkNet contracts to compile.

 #### Flags
 `-h, --help`